eyeblinkdigital/react-top-bar-loader/README.md

 |incrementInterval|The time in milliseconds by which loader should increment gradually.|Positive Integer|500|

 ### Customizing
-The app exposes two classname required for styling this app.
+The app exposes two classnames required for styling this app.

 - react-top-bar-loader-container
 - react-top-bar-loader-width